Smyth County Community Hospital

 The Smyth County Community Hospital is a historic hospital building at 565 Radio Hill Road in Marion, Smyth County, Virginia.
 It is a four-story steel-framed structure, finished in brick veneer, with a prominent five-story brick tower projecting at its center.
 One and two-story additions have been added to various parts of the building.
-Its built in 1965–67 to a design by Echols-Sparger & Associates, a local architectural firm, and was the first fully racially integrated hospital in southwestern Virginia.
+It was built in 1965–67 to a design by Echols-Sparger & Associates, a local architectural firm, and was the first fully racially integrated hospital in southwestern Virginia.

 The building was listed on the National Register of Historic Places in 2015.